 In determining whether a campaign contribution violation has occurred and the appropriate remedy, the Election Supervisor will consider all the surrounding facts and circumstances, including the relationship between the violator, the candidate, the campaign, and the contributor.
+See e.g., Sanchez, 2021 ESD 86 (March 16, 2021).

 In determining an appropriate remedy, the Election Supervisor will also consider the manner in which the contribution was solicited and/or accepted and whether an appropriate disclaimer was contained in or issued at the time of the solicitation.
 Rules, Article XI, § 1(d).
 If a campaign contribution is made by an individual or entity otherwise prohibited from making contributions, the Election Supervisor has broad power to find and remedy the violation including remedial action to be performed by the candidate or his/her campaign.